Jdude2022/Jdude2022/README.md

 ### Hi there
 👋 My Name is John and welcome to my github page!
+Have a wonderful 2025!!

-Some things that I enjoy other than programming are:
+## 2025 focus Goals

-  1. Puzzles
+# Tech

-  2. Art
+# Art

-  3. Music
+# Music

-  4. Video Games!
+# Spanish

 ## Summary